abhishekapm2019/onlineQuiz/README.md

 This is an online assesment platform made by Mousam, Nirmal and Abhishek.
 # We worked for the following specifications:

-1) Assessment shall be MCQ pattern
+1) Assessment shall be of MCQ pattern

 2) There must be a question pool for the assessment: We used a quiz.js file containing questions, options and the correct answer.